We Can’t Wait to Welcome you Back - Safely!

-- In lift lines, while waiting for, loading and unloading lifts.
+- In lift lines, while riding lifts, and when loading and unloading lifts.

 - If you choose to ride a chairlift or gondola with someone not in your cohort group for the lift ride duration.
 No one will be required to ride the lift with a different cohort group, but you will need to wear your face covering for the ride’s duration if you choose to do so.

 - Where people congregate outdoors, for example, ticket purchases at outdoor ticket windows.

 - In Snow School lessons and programs that are not a designated sports cohort group, within two meters of other participants or instructors.